|

 It was Aardman Animation, the Oscar winning creators of TV's Wallace and Gromit, who magically brought the 'chocolate' Coronation Street and its characters to life.
 Seen at the beginning, middle and end of each episode, a total of nine different sequences were produced originally featuring a host of characters including a milkman, postman, the famous Coronation Street cat and even one of Jack Duckworth's pigeons.
-The first step for Aardman Animation, was to go along to the 'real' Coronation Street at Manchester's Granada Studios.
-Hundreds of measurements were taken and copious notes made on the finer details of 'the Street' in preparation for the construction of the chocolate-look copy back at the Bristol studio.

 Meanwhile, another crew of 12 people were busy creating the characters to go in the set.
 They spent five weeks sculpting and moulding the 13 animated chocolate figures which brought 'the Street' to life.
 Twenty kilos of specially mixed and blended plasticine were used to match the silicon and resins to give the illusion of wonderful creamy Cadbury Dairy Milk Figures.